esa/pagmo/doc/sphinx/documentation/migration.rst

    from PyGMO import *
    prob = problem.schwefel(15)
-   algo = algorithm.de(100) #instantiates differential evolution with default params and 100 generations random4 = migration.random_policy(4) # four individuals will be selected at random
+   algo = algorithm.de(gen = 100) #instantiates differential evolution with default params and 100 generations
+   random4 = migration.random_policy(4) # four individuals will be selected at random
 		 		        # from the migrants and will replace random individuals
    isl = island(algo,prob,s_policy = best2)